When will the name change take effect?

 Will I need new checks?
 Can I use my old checks?

 Please continue to use your existing checks.
 They clear your account using the routing number located at the bottom of your checks.
-Checks with United SA Credit Union will continue to be accepted and clear.
+Checks with United SA Credit Union will continue to be accepted and will clear.
 Later this year, when you order new checks they will be updated to United Texas Credit Union.

 Can I still use Shared-Branches and CO-OP ATMs?